pankajr03/adapdix_beta/wp-content/plugins/post-grid-and-filter-ultimate/readme.txt

 2. Post grid filter view.

 == Changelog ==

+= 1.2 (27, August 2020) =
+* [+] New - Added Gutenberg block support.
+Now use plugin easily with Gutenberg!
+* [+] New - Added 'align' and 'extra_class' parameter for slider shortcode.
+Now both slider shortcode are support twenty-ninteent and twenty-twenty theme gutenberg block align and additional class feature.
+* [+] New - Add new JavaScript Filterize method for post filter shortcode.
+* [*] Tweak - Code optimization and performance improvements.
+* [*] Template File - Main design file has been updated.
+If you have override template file then verify with latest copy.

+= 1.1.5 (14, July 2020) =
+* [*] Follow WordPress Detailed Plugin Guidelines for Offload Media and Analytics Code.

 = 1.1.4 (31, Dec 2019) =
 * [*] Replaced wp_reset_query() with wp_reset_postdata() in both shortcodes.